By Roy Burner (Minister of the Gospel)

 Were they ashamed when they had committed abomination?
-No, they were not all ashamed, neither could they blush (or even know how): therefore they shall fall among them that fall: at the time that I visit (or punish) them they shall be cast down (a blast of God), saith the Lord (Jeremiah 6:15).
+No, they were not all ashamed, neither could they blush (even know how): therefore they shall fall among them that fall: at the time that I visit (punish) them they shall be cast down (a blast of God), saith the Lord (Jeremiah 6:15).

 A Bible commentary noted: The people's stubborn refusal to walk in the traditional ways of true righteousness is often mentioned by Jeremiah.
 Moving in their own paths and following their own way would only lead to their destruction.

 There is a feasting on immorality, with little shame or reproach, that will only hasten a blast of God to materialize; as a corrective measure towards repentance, such as sudden havoc, plague, or calamity.